thegail/Stoichiometry/README.md

 #  Stoichiometry

-Stoichiometry is a powerful command line tool for preforming stoichiometry chemicals and chemical equations.
+Stoichiometry is a powerful command line tool for performing stoichiometry chemicals and chemical equations.
 Its subcommands are listed below.

 ## React